Muhamaddiis/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that lists all the files with a .gif extension in the current directory and all its sub-directories. a script that decodes acrostics that use the first letter of each line. a script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.
+a script that lists all the files with a .gif extension in the current directory and all its sub-directories. a script that decodes acrostics that use the first letter of each line. a script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests. a script that converts a number from base 10 to base 16. a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII. a script that prints every other line from the input, starting with the first line. a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.